RedMadRobot/RMRColorTools-iOS/README.md

-#RMRColorTools-iOS
+# RMRColorTools-iOS

+**RMRHexColorGen** is a command line tool that *parses a human-readable text file* containing Color definitions (names and hex values) and can *generate useful code for your Xcode projects* in one of **3 output flavours**:

+1. An Objective-C category on UIColor
+2. A Swift Extension on UIColor
+3. An Assets catalog with Color Sets  (Introduced in Xcode 9)

 It’s very important to have all your project resources organized and consistent, thus you won’t have to spend hours of time changing a single wide-spread color in your app.

-Working together with our designers, who supply us with handy theme style sheets, we wanted to have a single access point to a list of colors used in the app in order to maintain them all at once.

-So we developed a few easy to use utils that help us to keep our code clean and up to date without any overhead.

-You may find two targets in the main project: **RMRHexColorGen** and **RMRRefreshColorPanelPlugin**.

-**RMRHexColorGen** generates a UIColor class category with all the colors you declare and `.CLR` file with color palette used within the standard OS X Color Panel component in Xcode and other desktop apps.
-We’ve faced a non-obvious caveat during our investigation: in order to refresh the list of Color Panel palettes one must restart the app that uses it.

-So here’s the **RMRRefreshColorPanelPlugin** comes on stage.
-This plugin simply forces Xcode to refresh its instance of Color Panel after every build.
+The addition of Colors to Assets catalogs in Xcode 9 provided a great solution to the issue of a common color palette being used and reduced the numbers of headaches associated with being completely in sync with the design team, and for the mostpart, you may see this source code as a bit dated and/or obsolete.
+We would not entirely disagree.
+That said, Named Colors via Assets catalogs are a feature that is only available to you if your deployment target OS is iOS 11 or later.

+So you may be working on a mature project with some existing workflows and pipelines that you don't want to disrupt.
+In this case, you may find some use out of this tool.
+Especially if you use a design tool where you can export color definitions to a text file or your do not want to overburden your developers with boring but necessary (and time-consuming!) tasks.

+RMRColorTools-iOS enables an efficient workflow where:

+- Designers can define and name colors
+- Designers can edit and update the color palettes without programmer support
+- Developers don't need to concern themselves with the actual values of colors.
+They just need to know "this element needs that color name", they set it once and it stays updated (assuming you use the new Colors Assets catalogs)

+## Other Features

+### Color Aliases
+Using simple markup (outlined below), a designer can define a color by giving its `RGB` or `RGBA` hex value then providing it a name.
+It also allows for *aliases* to be defined, which are just references to previously defined colors.
+This makes sense for example if you name your colors in your color palette (such as `MyAppBlue`), then create aliases to those colors based on purpose (such as `MainAppTint` which references `MyAppBlue` )

+### Xcode Color Palette Generation and auto-refreshing
+This has been made somewhat obsolete since the introduction of Color Sets in Asset Catalogs, which are explained [here](https://blog.zeplin.io/asset-catalog-colors-on-xcode-9-c4fdccc0381a).
+That said, Color Assets Catalogs are only available on iOS11 or later.
+Xcode supports Color Palette (`.CLR`) files that reside somewhere deep on your OSX system.  **RMRHexColorGen** can generate and install these for you, and with the help of the **RMRRefreshColorPanelPlugin**, Xcode can stay up-to-date with any incoming changes to the color definitions file you'd get from your designers.
+Without (**RMRRefreshColorPanelPlugin**), you would have to restart Xcode each time you want to see the updated palettes; indeed an annoying step.

 Thus, in case you’ve updated your color list file — **RMRHexColorGen** will generate a new `.CLR` file AND **RMRRefreshColorPanelPlugin** will refresh Color Panel for you.

-##RMRHexColorGen
+See below for typical integration steps

+### Command line tool for Easy Build Automation

+Because **RMRHexColorGen** is a command line tool, you can set up a Run Script in your Xcode build that will keep your generated colors up-to-date and your Color Palettes automatically refreshed (via **RMRRefreshColorPanelPlugin**...
+This plugin simply forces Xcode to refresh its instance of Color Panel after every build).

+## Usage

+### Create a Colors List

 Small utility that generates UIColor category from colors list:
 ```
-#RRGGBBAA ColorName
+// MyAppColors.palette
+//
+// Lines beginning with // are ignored by the parser, so you can add comments for your team members.
+//

+// Define an opaque color in RRGGBB Hex Format. e.g. #FFEE24.   (# character is required!)
 #RRGGBB ColorName

-// Start Lines with // to put comments in the file
-// Also, you can make references to named colors to use them elsewhere
-// for example, you define a color "Special Red", but want to use it
-// In a few places, such as "NavigationBarText".
+// Or in RRGGBBAA format if you need transparency
+#RRGGBBAA ColorNameTranslucent

+// Create an Alias to an already defined color.
+You can see the pattern: $ExistingColorname AliasName.  ($ character required!)
-$ColorName SomeNewColorName
+$ColorName MainTitleText

+// You should ideally define your colors at the top, and all aliases below them!

 ```

-Use `-clr` option to generate and install Color Palette.

-###Important Change:
+### Important Change:

-This fork uses the RRGGBBAA Format.
+This branch of the original project uses the RRGGBBAA Format.
 Previous versions used AARRGGBB, which doesn't seem "conventional" to me, so please me aware of that!

-###Usage:
+### Command Line Tool Usage:
 ```
-RMRHexColorGen [-i <path>] [-o <path>] [-p <prefix>] [-clr]
+RMRHexColorGen [-i <path>] [-o <path>] [-p <prefix>] [-clr] [-f <format>] [-n <name>]
 ```

-###Options:
+### Options:
 ```
 -o <path>    Output files at <path>

 -i <path>    Path to txt colors list file

+-f <format>  The desired output format.
+Valid values for <format> are: objc, swift, assets

--p <prefix>  Use <prefix> as the class prefix in the generated code
+-p <prefix>  Use <prefix> as the class prefix in the generated code.
+Only relevant for format: objc and swift

+-n <name>    If you are using assets as your format, you need to provide a name for the Assets catalog.
+Otherwise defaults to MyAppColors

 -clr         Use this flag if you need to generate and install CLR file